rietta/TwoFactorTapa/voice-over-script.md

 ### What is Two Factor Authentication?

-So what is two-factor authentication?
-It means the user must have something more than their username and password.
+ That means the user must have something more than their username and password.

 So "two-factor" really means having three pieces of information to authenticate yourself with a system: